garden-io/garden/docs/reference/action-types/Deploy/kubernetes.md

         # Override the args in the matched container.
         args:

-  # Configures the local application which will send and receive network requests instead of the target resource
+  # [EXPERIMENTAL] Configures the local application which will send and receive network requests instead of the target
-  # specified by `localMode.target` or `defaultTarget`.
-One of those fields must be specified to enable local mode for
+  # resource specified by `localMode.target` or `defaultTarget`.
+One of those fields must be specified to enable local
-  # the action.
+  # mode for the action.
   #
   # The selected container of the target Kubernetes resource will be replaced by a proxy container which runs an SSH
   # server to proxy requests.
   # Reverse port-forwarding will be automatically configured to route traffic to the locally run application and back.
   #
-  # Local mode is enabled by setting the `--local` option on the `garden deploy` or `garden dev` commands.
+  # Local mode is enabled by setting the `--local` option on the `garden deploy` command.
   # Local mode always takes the precedence over sync mode if there are any conflicting service names.
   #
   # Health checks are disabled for services running in local mode.
   #
   # See the [Local Mode guide](https://docs.garden.io/guides/running-service-in-local-mode) for more information.
+  #
+  # Note!
+This feature is still experimental.
+Some incompatible changes can be made until the first non-experimental
+  # release.
   localMode:
     # The reverse port-forwards configuration for the local application.
     ports: